QED (conference): Setup

 QED is organised by volunteers, and any proceeds go back into future events or to charities.
 In the first year, these charities were Sense about Science and the National Autistic Society.
 On the Token Skeptic podcast, co-organiser Michael Marshall ("Marsh") commented:

 How we try to always pitch it and how we try and run it is – it's all about the skeptical community.
 Because it's being run by people who are just part of that community who are doing this because we really love it, the atmosphere, seems to be, of people coming together.
 It's kind of a big party, a celebration of UK skepticism and also international skepticism.

 QED formally comprises two days, a Saturday and a Sunday.
 It is preceded by so-called "fringe events", with a Skeptics in the Pub event on Thursday night, a SkeptiCamp on Friday morning and afternoon, following by a pub quiz, and finally an informal socialising event known as the "QED Mixer".
 The fringe events are free to attend and do not require a QED ticket.

 The general setup of the QED agenda is to have several main speakers who give lectures and workshops, live podcasts and panel discussions, alternated with in-depth sessions that most often run in parallel.
 Some documentary films about scientific skepticism are screened, with Science Moms (2017) having had its world premiere at QED.
 Many sessions are filmed, and can be viewed on YouTube afterwards.
 On Saturday night, several social events are organised, such as a gala dinner, magic and comedy shows, and the Ockham Award ceremony.

+Ockham Awards

 The Skeptic magazine annually awards the Ockham Awards, or simply the Ockhams, at QED.
 This occurred for the first time in 2012, and the award ceremony has been considered a highlight of the conference ever since.
 The Ockhams were introduced by editor-in-chief Deborah Hyde to "recognise the effort and time that have gone into the community’s favourite skeptical blogs, skeptical podcasts, skeptical campaigns and outstanding contributors to the skeptical cause."

 The name refers to Ockham's razor, formulated by English philosopher William of Ockham (c.
 1285–1347).
 The trophies, designed by Neil Davies and Karl Derrick, carry the upper text "Ockham's" and the lower text "The Skeptic.
 Shaving away unnecessary assumptions since 1285."
 Between the texts, there is an image of a double-edged safety razorblade, and both lower corners feature an image of William of Ockham's face.